-Before you choose a vendor, you need to closely review their policies.
-The policy may include restrictions and stipulations, so you need to clearly understand what those are to prevent claim denials.
+Your third-party fraud prevention vendor's policy may include restrictions and stipulations, so you need to clearly understand what those are to prevent claim denials.

-Upon choosing a vendor and subsequently accepting their terms for your chargeback insurance, your goal should be to yield a positive ROI for your coverage.
+After selecting a vendor and subsequently accepting their terms for your chargeback insurance, your goal should be to yield a positive ROI for your coverage.
 This means that your reimbursement requests will have a high approval rate.

 While each policy is different, the insurer could reimburse you for the chargeback costs of the product or service that is sold and the profit loss.

-- You have proof of delivery.
+- The merchant retains proof of product/services delivery.

-- A missed delivery or failed delivery.
+- A missed or failed delivery.

 - Merchant errors.